realworldml/realworldml.github.io/README.md

 # Experimental Design and Active Learning in the Real World

-Website for the research community of *Experimental Design and Active Learning in the Real World*.
+Website for the research community on *Experimental Design and Active Learning in the Real World*.